ronxdev/space-project/README.md

 is still pending and the updates I completed that were not published or deployed yet will be in a different repository with a focus on the changes/updates.
 I built the site using HTML, CSS, JavaScript and PHP View this site using the following link: https://ronxdev.github.io/space-project/.

+Note: The gallery page has not been uploaded